 Aromas forward, tannins to the rear

 Typically lighter in color and less tannic than Cabernet Sauvignon, it shares many flavor characteristics, with brighter red-fruit flavors (raspberries and cherries) and an appealing leafy note in the finish.
 Highly aromatic, it can show notes of roses, violets, wood shavings, Asian spice, and herbs.
-As it finishes with a much smoother texture, it can be enjoyed at a younger age, often showing well after a very short time after bottling.
+As it finishes with a much smoother texture, it can be enjoyed at a younger age, often showing well just a few months after bottling.
 It is amazingly versatile and pairs well with a wide variety of foods, complementing salmon, roast pork, pastas and Mediterranean fare.

 New king on the block